moq-wg/warp-streaming-format/draft-ietf-moq-msf.md

 * an 'eventType' {{eventtype}} attribute declaring the type & structure of data contained in the event timeline track.

-If an event timeline track is a dependency for other tracks, then it SHOULD carry a 'depends'
-{{dependencies}} attribute referencing each of the tracks for which it is a dependency.
+If an Event Timeline track has an index reference which refers to one or more Media Timeline tracks, then those Media Timline tracks MUST be listed in a 'depends' {{dependencies}} field within the the Event Timeline track definition.

 ## Event Timeline track updating
 The mapping of Event Timeline payloads to MOQT Groups is defined by the 'eventType'.